- International Affairs

 The following units facilitate the Division's objectives:

-The Division of International Affairs has established the following initiatives in order to build international and intercultural competence among the Morgan community and establish specific relationships and collaborations with institutions abroad:
+To date, the Division has established the following initiatives in order to build international and intercultural competence among the Morgan community and establish specific relationships and collaborations with institutions abroad:

 Morgan State signs MOUs with record 12 universities from Nigeria on